tassoskoutlas/Drupal-setup-script/README.md

 ## Installation

+Download the files from https://github.com/tassoskoutlas/Drupal-setup-script/archive/master.zip

-Place the content of the file within your Drupal installation, prefferably in a directory containing scripts (eg. `./scripts`).
+Extract the contents of the zip within your Drupal installation, prefferably in a directory containing scripts (eg. `./scripts`).

 To tweak paths according to your use case edit `config` and set appropriate